ELowry/StadiaIcons/pages/translation.md

 whatText": `This website is built on {0}Google's Firebase platform{1} and uses <em>Firebase Hosting</em> and <em>Firebase Functions</em>.
 As a result, your <strong>IP address</strong> will be stored for a couple of months to avoid misuse of the platform.` *<– In this case, the `{X}` tags are used turn the words into links, please keep them stuck to the words and in the correct order.*
 whatLink: `You can learn more at {0}this link{1}.` *<– In this case, the `{X}` tags are used turn the words into links, please keep them stuck to the words and in the correct order.*
 cookies: `Cookies`
 cookiesText: `Though we love cookies {Cookie Emoji}, we much prefer croissants {Croissant Emoji}...
-So we don't story any cookies, don't worry!`
+So we don't store any cookies, don't worry!`

 #### head